 - ModernaMuseet-The Modern Art Museum

 Electric-Free Eats at Ekstadt

 No, we’re not going camping.
-We’re going to Niklas Ekstedt’s Michelin-Starred restaurant where no electricity is used to cook.
-Revitalizing traditional Scandinavian cooking techniques, no gas or electricity is used in the making of your meal, only fire!
-This exciting and tasty culinary experience will give you a fresh perspective and an historical twist on New Nordic cuisine.
+We’re going to Niklas Ekstedt’s Michelin-Starred restaurant where no electricity is used for cooking.
+Revitalizing traditional Scandinavian cooking techniques, no gas or electricity is used to make your meal, only fire!
+This exciting and tasty culinary experience will give you a fresh perspective and a historical twist on New Nordic cuisine.
 Reservations are highly recommended and can be made up to one month in advance.